vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 5. Build by a console command, static HTML files outputs into the `Output` folder.

 #### Writting in Markdown
-There is dozen applications for writing Markdown files.
+There is a dozen of Markdown editors on the Market and most of them for free.
 All of them provide feature of immediate preview.

-I personally use online editor [Stackedit](https://stackedit.io) and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
+I personally use online editor [Stackedit](https://stackedit.io) which can directly commu

+and sometimes my development IDE [Visual Studio Code](https://code.visualstudio.com).
 But you don't really have to stick to any of these, don't hesitate to make your own research in this field.

 todo: picture sturcture of this two repositories